About the Author

 For the last eleven years Rose has written articles for pilots about Air Traffic Control, Aviation Weather, ATC History and other components of the National Airspace System.
 She currently writes monthly columns in 7 aviation publications and does occasional pieces for others listed on her Affiliates page.
 Her book, Air to Ground, is an anthology of those articles.

-Her next book which comes out in mid 2017, After the Strike, is a memoir about what it was like for a single mother to enter the world of ATC while it was in the process of rebuilding, after 15,000 controllers were fired in 1981, and while harassment laws were still more of a concept than a reality.
+Her next book which comes out March 15, 2018, Stress is Relative, is a memoir about what it was like for a single mother to enter the world of ATC while it was in the process of rebuilding, after 15,000 controllers were fired in 1981, and while harassment laws were still more of a concept than a reality.

 Greetings from Rose Marie